ahopkins/porterjs/README.rst

 |KnownVulnerabilities| |Build| |StackShare|

+.. note:: PorterJS is in the middle of a fairly substantial overhaul that **will** impact the API and backwards compatibility.
+Most likely, I will be incrementing the release number to version 2.0 when complete.
+The biggest changes will be the removal of server side operations as the `Request` and `Response` elements are being removed.
+In addition, the JSX branch will be merged into the master branch allowing full JSX implementation, and both component level and global level state management.

 Read through the `documentation`_ and check out our `demo`_.
 If you want to see an example of how to build with it, as a client-side render single-page web application, check out `PorterMail`_.

 You can get up and running by installing via ``npm``.